null Your easy Brexit solution for customs clearance

 Harmonised classification code of the goods.

 Concise description of the goods in local language, including gross/net weight and number/type of packaging.

 Value of goods and currency to calculate the customs duties and value added tax.

-Agree on delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for the customs clearance and associated costs.
+Agreed delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for organizing customs clearance and associated costs.

-UK import procedure: Full declaration or CFSP easement
+UK import procedure: Full declaration or Customs Freight Simplified Procedure (CFSP)

-Inform which UK import procedure will be used based on the UK Border Operating Model.
+Inform which UK import procedure will be used based on the UK Border Operating Model (BOM).
 The option needs to be confirmed and initiated prior to the EU export.
-If Kuehne+Nagel is not commissioned to prepare the full import declaration, provide the ENO in the transport order.
+If Kuehne+Nagel is not commissioned to prepare the full import declaration, provide the Entry Number (ENO) in the transport order.